escidoc/escidoc-core-admin/doc/readme.txt

 Warning:

-The migration tool cannot migrate the the XACML policies.
+The migration tool cannot migrate the XACML policies.
 If they did change then they will be overwritten with the new content.
 Please be sure to do a backup of your policies if you had modified them in the meantime.